Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 as an approximate proxy for the quantity actually being measured.
 Here $\sigma_8^{(vd)}$ measures the smoothed density-velocity correlation and is defined analogously to $\sigma_8\equiv \sigma_8^{(dd)}$, but using the correlation power spectrum $P_{vd}(k)$, where $v = -\grad\cdot \vec{v}_{\rm N}/H$ and $\vec{v}_{\rm N}$ is the Newtonian-gauge (peculiar) velocity of the baryons and dark matter, and $d$ is the total matter density perturbation.
 This definition assumes that the observed galaxies follow the flow of the cold matter, not including massive neutrino velocity effects.
 For models close to \LCDM, where the growth is nearly scale independent, it is equivalent to defining $f\sigma_8$ in terms of the growth of the baryon+CDM density perturbations (excluding neutrinos).

 The use of RSD as a measure of the growth of structure is still under active development and is considerably more difficult than measuring the positions of BAO features.
-Firstly, adopting the wrong fiducial cosmology can induce an anisotropy in the clustering of galaxies via the Alcock-Paczynski (AP) effect that is strongly degenerate with the anisotropy induced by peculiar motions.
-Secondly, much of the RSD signal currently comes from scales where nonlinear effects and galaxy bias are significant and must be accurately modelled in order to relate the density and velocity fields \citep[see e.g., the discussions in][]{Bianchi:12,Okumura:12,Reid:14,White:14}.
+Firstly, adopting the wrong fiducial cosmology can induce an anisotropy in the clustering of galaxies, via the Alcock-Paczynski (AP) effect, which is strongly degenerate with the anisotropy induced by peculiar motions.
+Secondly, much of the RSD signal currently comes from scales where nonlinear effects and galaxy bias are significant and must be accurately modelled in order to relate the density and velocity fields \citep[see, e.g., the discussions in][]{Bianchi:12,Okumura:12,Reid:14,White:14}.

-Current constraints, assuming a \planck\ base \LCDM\ model are shown in Fig.~\ref{fsigma8}.
-Neglecting the AP effect can lead to biased measurements of $f\sigma_8$ if the cosmology differs, and to significant underestimates of the errors \citep{Howlett:14}.
+Current constraints,\footnote{The constraint of \citet{Chuang:14} plotted in the original version of this paper was subsequently shown to be in error.
+We therefore now show updated BOSS data points for DR12 from \citet[][for CMASS]{Chuang:14} and \citet[][for LOWZ]{Gil-Marin:2015sqa}.} assuming a \planck\ base \LCDM\ model, are shown in Fig.~\ref{fsigma8}.
+Neglecting the AP effect can lead to biased measurements of $f\sigma_8$ if the assumed cosmology differs, and to significant underestimation of the errors \citep{Howlett:14}.
 The analyses summarized in Fig.~\ref{fsigma8} solve simultaneously for RSD and the AP effect, except for the 6dFGS point (which is insensitive to cosmology) and the VIPERS point (which has a large error).
-The grey bands show the range allowed by \planckTT+lensing.
-Although some of the data points lie below the \Planck\ base \LCDM\ cosmology prediction, the errors on these measurements are large, and provide no compelling evidence for a discrepancy.
+The grey bands show the range allowed by \planckTT+lensing in the base \lcdm\ model, and are consistent with the RSD data.
 The tightest constraints on $f\sigma_8$ in this figure come from the BOSS CMASS-DR11 analyses of \citet{Beutler:14} and \citet{Samushia:14}.
-The \citet{Beutler:14} analysis is performed in Fourier space and shows a small bias in $f\sigma_8$ compared to numerical simulations when fitting over the wavenumber range 0.01--$0.2\, h {\rm Mpc}^{-1}$.
-The \citet{Samushia:14} analysis is done in configuration space and shows no evidence of biases when compared to numerical simulations.
-The dashed BOSS CMASS result from \citet{Chuang:14} (also done in configuration space) lies lower than the \citet{Samushia:14} analysis of the same dataset and is more in tension with \planck, despite the fact that \citet{Chuang:14} restricted their analysis to larger quasi-linear scales.
-The \citet{Chuang:14} analysis has not been tested against simulations as extensively as the \citet{Samushia:14} and \citet{Beutler:14} analyses.
+The \citet{Beutler:14} analysis is performed in Fourier space and shows a small bias in $f\sigma_8$ compared to numerical simulations when fitting over the wavenumber range 0.01--$0.20\, h {\rm Mpc}^{-1}$.
+The \citet{Samushia:14} analysis is performed in configuration space and shows no evidence of biases when compared to numerical simulations.
+The updated DR12 CMASS result from \citet{Chuang:14} marginalizes over a polynomial model for systematic errors in the correlation function monopole, and is consistent with these and the \planck\ constraints, with a somewhat larger error bar.

 The \citet{Samushia:14} results are expressed as a $3\times3$ covariance matrix for the three parameters $\DVBAO/\rdrag$, $F_{\rm AP}$ and $f\sigma_8$, evaluated at an effective redshift of $z_{\rm eff}=0.57$, where $F_{\rm AP}$ is the ``Alcock-Paczynski'' parameter